LucaFoschini/lucafoschini.github.io/resume.md

 - Github: LucaFoschini
 - Twitter: @calimagna

-I'm Ph.D. graduate in **computer science**, specialized in algorithms for processing and analyzing large datasets.
+I received my Ph.D. in **computer science** from UC Santa Barbara.
+My research focuses on the design of approximate algorithms for processing and analyzing large datasets.
+The applications of my research ranges from text compression to traffic engineering and community detection in large graphs.

 I was trained in **Computer Engineering** (BE/ME, University of Pisa) and **Computer Science** (MS/PhD, UCSB).